unit-io/unitdb/README.md

 ```

 #### Message encryption
-Set encyrption flag in batch options to encrypt all messages in a batch.
+Set encryption flag in batch options to encrypt all messages in a batch.

 Note, encryption can also be set on entire database using DB.Open() and set encryption flag in options parameter.